mcollina/autocannon/README.md

 * `title`: Value of the `title` option passed to `autocannon()`.
 * `url`: The URL that was targeted.
 * `socketPath`: The UNIX Domain Socket or Windows Named Pipe that was targeted, or `undefined`.
-* `requests`: A histogram object containing statistics about the amount of requests that were sent per second.
+* `requests`: A histogram object containing statistics about the number of requests that were sent per second.
 * `latency`: A histogram object containing statistics about response latency.
 * `throughput`: A histogram object containing statistics about the response data throughput per second.
 * `duration`: The amount of time the test took, **in seconds**.